johnbaums/rmaxent/README.md

 me <- maxent(predictors, occ, factors='biome', args=c('hinge=false', 'threshold=false'))
 ```

 The Maxent model has now been fit, and the resulting object, `me`, which is of class `MaxEnt`, can be passed to various functions in `rmaxent`.
-As mentioned earlier, the function in `rmaxent` that I believe will be most useful is `project`, which takes a trained Maxent model and predicts it to new data.
+For example, `project` takes a trained Maxent model and predicts it to new data.
 The procedure for calculating fitted values from a Maxent .lambdas file and a vector of predictor values for a given site is as follows:

 1.  clamp each untransformed predictor to its training extrema (i.e., the maximum and minimum of the model-fitting data), by setting all values greater than the maximum to maximum, and all values less than the minimum to the minimum;
 2.  considering only non-linear features with non-zero weights (see description of `parse_lambdas`), take each and calculate its value.
 For example, if a quadratic feature has a non-zero weight, the quadratic feature's value is the square of the corresponding linear feature;